 Taxes can be challenging for different reasons, and some people could use a little extra help.
 You might file a tax return for someone else if you have:

 - A friend or relative who doesn’t speak English

-You can legally file a tax return for someone else
+Is it legal to file a tax return for someone else?

 - You can file tax returns electronically for up to five people.

 - The taxpayer will be held responsible if anything is incorrect.